Lakshika Kaushik

 Joint families.
 Arranged marriage dynamics.
 Societal pressure to stay silent and "adjust."
 The loneliness of NRI partners navigating marriage thousands of miles from home.
 The quiet pain of Indian spouses who love each other but have forgotten how to show it.

-Marriage therapy model was built to understand all of this. at LyfSmile.
-And at its heart is a marital therapist who has spent nearly a decade working with exactly these marriages — Loveleen Malhotra.
+The marriage therapy model was built to understand all of this.
+At Lyfsmile.
+And at its heart is a marital therapist who has spent nearly a decade working with exactly these marriages, Loveleen Malhotra.

 When an Indian husband or wife walks into a therapy room designed for Western marriages, something important gets lost.